Alcidespb24/RAG/output.md

 6. The Medicare Advantage program under Part C of title XVIII of the Act, 42 U.S.C.
 1395w-21 through 1395w-28.
 7. The Medicaid program under title XIX of the Act, 42 U.S.C.
 1396, et seq.
 8. A high risk pool that is a mechanism established under State law to provide health insurance coverage or comparable coverage to eligible individuals.
+9. The Voluntary Prescription Drug Benefit Program under Part D of title XVIII of the Act, 42 U.S.C.
+1395w-101 through 1395w-152.
-9. An issuer of a Medicare supplemental policy (as defined in section 1882(g)(1) of the Act, 42 U.S.C.
+10. An issuer of a Medicare supplemental policy (as defined in section 1882(g)(1) of the Act, 42 U.S.C.
 1395ss(g)(1)).
-10. An issuer of a long-term care policy, excluding a nursing home fixed indemnity policy.
+11. An issuer of a long-term care policy, excluding a nursing home fixed indemnity policy.
-11. An employee welfare benefit plan or any other arrangement that is established or maintained for the purpose of offering or providing health benefits to the employees of two or more employers.
+12. An employee welfare benefit plan or any other arrangement that is established or maintained for the purpose of offering or providing health benefits to the employees of two or more employers.
-12. The health care program for uniformed services under title 10 of the United States Code.
+13. The health care program for uniformed services under title 10 of the United States Code.
-13. The veterans health care program under 38 U.S.C. chapter 17.
+14. The veterans health care program under 38 U.S.C. chapter 17.
-14. The Indian Health Service program under the Indian Health Care Improvement Act, 25 U.S.C.
+15. The Indian Health Service program under the Indian Health Care Improvement Act, 25 U.S.C.
 1601, et seq.
-15. The Federal Employees Health Benefits Program under 5 U.S.C.
+16. The Federal Employees Health Benefits Program under 5 U.S.C.
 8902, et seq.

-# Health insurance issuer

-Health insurance issuer (as defined in section 2791(b)(2) of the PHS Act, 42 U.S.C.
-300gg-91(b)(2) and used in the definition of health plan in this section) means an insurance company, insurance service, or insurance organization (including an HMO) that is licensed to engage in the business of insurance in a State and is subject to State law that regulates insurance.
-Such term does not include a group health plan.

 HIPAA Administrative Simplification Regulation Text March 2013

-(xvii) Any other individual or employer, or health care clearinghouse; and one covered entity participates and in which the participating covered entities:
+(xvii) Any other individual or employer, or health care group plan, or combination of individual or group plans, that provides or pays for the cost of medical care (as defined in section 2791(a)(2) of the PHS Act, 42 U.S.C.
+300gg-91(a)(2)).

-1. Relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and

 (2) Health plan excludes:

-1. Any policy, plan, or program to the extent that it provides, or pays for the cost of, excepted benefits that are listed in section 2791(c)(1) of the PHS Act, 42 U.S.C.
+(i) Any policy, plan, or program to the extent that it provides, or pays for the cost of, excepted benefits that are listed in section 2791(c)(1) of the PHS Act, 42 U.S.C.
 300gg-91(c)(1); and

-2. A government-funded program (other than one listed in paragraph (1)(i)-(xvi) of this definition):
+(ii) A government-funded program (other than one listed in paragraph (1)(i)-(xvi) of this definition):

-- (A) Whose principal purpose is other than providing, or paying the cost of, health care; or
+(A) Whose principal purpose is other than providing, or paying the cost of, health care; or

-- (B) Whose principal activity is:
+(B) Whose principal activity is:

+(1) The direct provision of health care to persons; or

+(2) The making of grants to fund the direct provision of health care to persons.

 Manifestation or manifested means, with respect to a disease, disorder, or pathological condition, that an individual has been or could reasonably be diagnosed with the disease, disorder, or pathological condition by a health care professional with appropriate training and expertise in the field of medicine involved.
 For purposes of this subchapter, a disease, disorder, or pathological condition is not manifested if the diagnosis is based principally on genetic information.